This articles serves as a guide to unit testing Vue components.

 - Write unit tests for testing the behavioral aspects of a Vue component (click events, etc.)

-- Understand how mocking helps to write unit tests
+- Explain how mocking can help simplify unit tests

 - Write unit tests for mocking a library and testing asynchronous functions